 Responsibilities of a Chief Marketing Officer

-The main function of a chief marketing officer is to help the company increase its revenues by creating a marketing plan that gives the company a competitive advantage over its competitors.
-To help achieve the company’s objectives, the CMO is required to possess both graduate and postgraduate qualifications in business and marketing, as well as previous marketing experience in a similar industry.
+The main function of a chief marketing officer is to help the company increase its revenues by creating a marketing plan that gives the company a competitive advantage.
+To help achieve the company’s objectives, the CMO is required to possess skills in business and marketing.

 Some of the roles and responsibilities that a CMO is required to perform in the corporate world include: